andrewmcaleavey/ReliableTrendIndex/README.md

 That value, 1.414, is not greater than 1.96, so we would conclude that the change from pre-post is not reliable.
-The `ReliableTrendIndex` term for this is `Unspecified` as opposed to `No Change` in order to indicate that the method could not specifically identify the change score.
+The `ReliableTrendIndex` term for this is `Less than reliable` as opposed to `No Change` in order to indicate that the method could not specifically identify the change score.

 However, the RTI would incorporate all six measurements.
 It is a waste to ignore two-thirds of our information here.